MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 The /testforblock command will look for a specific block at a specific point that the creator can specify.
 In the example of `/testforblock 0 0 0 wool`, you can see that the command is looking for any type of wool block located at 0, 0, 0.

-`/testforblock <position: x y z> <tileName:block> [dataValue: int]`
+`/testforblock <position: x y z> <tilename:block> [datavalue: int]`

-- **Position** is the coordinates in the world where the command block will look for the specific block.
+- **position** is the coordinates in the world where the command block will look for the specific block.
-- **TileName** is the type of block you are looking for.
+- **tilename** is the type of block you are looking for.
 This must be the Bedrock Block ID of the block.
-- **DataValue** is an extra argument used to handle variations of the same block.
+- **datavalue** is an extra argument used to handle variations of the same block.
 For instance, wool has many different colors.
 If you set it to `wool` or `wool -1`, it will look for all types of wool.
 If you set it to `wool 1`, it will only look for orange wool.

 If you are following this tutorial, you will be in a flat world.
 The flat world has no blocks placed above the height, or y, value of 4.
 Let’s set the command input to look for any type of wool block near the origin of the map.

 1. In the Command Input section, input the following: `/testforblock 0 4 0 wool -1`
 1. Close the GUI.

-## command block Chains
+## command block chains

 Command blocks have multiple types it can be set to.
 A command block set to a Chain type means that it will execute its' command if the previous command block executed.
 You can connect multiple types of command blocks and chain them together to execute a series of logic.
 The next step in the gameplay loop is to check if the player is able to receive a reward.